+shielded from the unpredictable processing associated with interrupts and the other activity of lower priority processes that enter the kernel via system calls.

 shielded processor

 See shielded CPU.

 sleepy-wait

 A method of mutual exclusion such as a semaphore that puts a process to sleep if it attempts to obtain a lock that is currently in a locked state

 SMP

 Symmetric multi-processing.
 A method of computing which uses two or more processors managed by one operating system, often sharing the same memory and having equal access to input/output devices.
 Application programs may run on any or all processors in a system.

 softirq

 A method by which the execution of a function can be delayed until the next available "safe point."
 Instead of invoking the function, a "trigger" that causes it to be invoked at the next safe point is used instead.
 A safe point is any time the kernel is not servicing a hardware or software interrupt and is not running with interrupts blocked.

 spin lock

 A busy-wait method of ensuring mutual exclusion for a resource.
 Tasks waiting on a spin lock sit in a busy loop until the spin lock becomes available.

 System V

 A standard for interprocess communication (IPC) objects supported by many UNIX-like systems, including Linux and System V systems.
 System V IPC objects are of three kinds: System V message queues, semaphore sets, and shared memory segments.

 tasklet

 A software interrupt routine running when the software interrupt is received at a return to user space or after a hardware interrupt.
 Tasklets do not run concurrently on multiple CPUs, but are dynamically allocatable.

+TLB

 Translation Look-aside Buffer.
 A table used in a virtual memory system, that lists the physical address page number associated with each virtual address page number.
 A TLB is used in conjunction with a cache whose tags are based on virtual addresses.
-The virtual address is presented simultaneously to the TLB and to the cache so that cache access and the virtual-to-physical address translation can proceed in parallel trace event Logged information for a point of interest (trace point) in an application's source code or in the kernel that can be examined by the NightTrace tool for debugging and performance analysis. work queues A method of deferred execution in addition to softirqs and tasklets , but unlike those forms, Linux processes work queues in the process context of kernel daemons and therefore are capable of sleeping.
+The virtual address is presented simultaneously to the TLB and to the cache so that cache access and the virtual-to-physical address translation can proceed in parallel